Big H

-Adrian Harris, better known by his stage name Big H, is an English grime artist and rapper from Tottenham, London, United Kingdom.
+Adrian Harris, better known by his stage name Big H, is an English rapper from Tottenham, London, United Kingdom.

 Biography

 Known for his distinctive style, H spent much of his life creating new music and "perfecting the flow".
 In 2009, H released his debut mixtape Street Crime UK.

 He was originally a member of Meridian Crew before it split.
 Following a hiatus, Big H returned in 2012 to release "Mark of the Beast" and begin to ease himself back on to underground radio stations.

 In mid-2013, Big H teamed up with the recently formed Inside Music, signing an album and management deal that would see the highly anticipated album finally released.
 Since then, Big H has found himself on a higher platform, appearing on Charlie Sloth's 1Xtra show, releasing another album Fire And Smoke and achieving commercial success on Meridian Dan's German Whip.

 Feuds

 Big H has clashed with many other grime MCs and crews, notably Trim, Roll Deep, Manga, P Money, Wiley and Scratchy.
 In 2014, Big H participated in a controversial clash with P Money on Lord of the Mics 6, that ended abruptly after H pulled out of the clash.